Eliphaz21/Eliphaz21/README.md

 Currently working as an AI & Software Development Intern, where I’m gaining hands-on experience building and improving real-world systems.

-Tech I often work with include Python, FastAPI, MERN stack, REST APIs, and PostgreSQL.
+Tech I often work with include Python, FastAPI, MERN stack,and PostgreSQL.
 On the security side, I practice web testing with tools like Burp Suite, Nmap, and Metasploit while learning secure-by-design development.

 I enjoy exploring complex systems, reproducing bugs, and turning problems into practical solutions.